jNav56/Graphs_And_Football/README.md

 ### Ranking football teams with UNWEIGHTED paths

+We rank each team by counting the number of different teams they are connected to and getting the average number of unweighted paths to those teams.

+### Ranking football teams with WEIGHTED paths

+We rank each team by counting the number of different teams they are connected to and getting the average number of weighted paths to those teams.

+### Ranking football teams with WEIGHTED paths and win / loss percentage

-We rank each team by counting the number of different teams they are connecte to and get the average
+We rank each team by counting the number of different teams they are connected to and getting the average number of weighted paths to those teams.
+Afterwards we alter the data by dividing the results with win / loss percentage that was found with a printRootMeanSquareError method in the src/FootballRanker class.

 ## Key Feautures